xdai-nyu/xdai-nyu.github.io/_curriculum/week-04.md

 date: 2025-09-24
 ---

-Students will practice 2 new AI prototyping techniques.
+Students will present their 2 min pitches to their peers to aid project formation.

+Students will have class time to meet with their peers to form project teams.

 Students will reflect on how AI is transforming teaching and learning.

-Project teams will begin documenting their design priorities.

 ## Week 4 Readings